I left the meditation centre at Yala Last Friday and since then the memory has blossomed.

 The second evening there, after the sundown puja, about a dozen children and adults stayed on to commune and listen to stories under the night sky.
 Though I didn’t understand what was being said, the conversation was lively and punctuated by laughter, (I later learnt the nun was telling stories for the new year).
 As I sat and listened atop a boulder that’d been warmed by the day’s sunshine, they gathered around a skyward pointing phone torch that projected the reflections of their faces up to the stars.
-It was a magical moment, and one of the most beautiful things I’ve ever witnessed.
+It was a magical moment, and one of the most beautiful things I’ve seen.

 In all this has been a long trip: 1100 miles in the air, 900 on some pretty sketchy and “eventful” roads.